×

 The Vikings had nine errors between attacking and serving in the set, to Mayer Lutheran’s two.

-Minneota ended with a total 29 errors in attacks, serves and receives compared to the Crusaders’ 21.
+Minneota ended with a total of 29 errors in attacks, service, and serve receptions compared to the Crusaders’ 21.

 Looking more settled and communicative, Minneota did not let a large deficit take place again to begin the second set.